-Specific schedule will depend on number enrolled, ratio of graduate to undergraduate students, and will accommodate conferences and special events like mission launches, new discoveries, and occasional experts in town.
-It is an active research field, so several of the readings are likely to be updated when we get to that point, and homework assignments may change, so pay attention to the in-class and D2L announcements and check in with a fellow student or the instructor if you miss a class.
-The numbers 1-13 refer to specific lecture subjects that will be posted on D2L as slide sets at the end of the subject.
+Specific schedule will depend on number enrolled and will accommodate conferences and special events like mission launches, new planetary discoveries, and occasional experts in town.
+Also, several of the readings will be updated when we get to that point, and the specific readings are not always included below, nor the specific homework assignments, so pay attention to the in-class and D2L announcements.
+The numbers 1-13 refer to specific lecture subjects.

-Week 1 Introductions (around the room, and about the subject) Walk through the syllabus in detail Go over schedule (below) and grades and expectations and D2L Start of lectures...
+Week 1 Introductions (around the room, and about the subject) Walk through the syllabus in tedious detail Go over schedule (below) and grades and expectations (Course Description) and D2L Start of lectures...

-1, Survey of natural satellites Socratic discussions to establish the base level Optional: students can set up discussion group / homework meeting times outside of class
+1, Survey of natural satellites

+Socratic discussions to establish the base level Optional: set up discussion group / homework meeting times outside of class